Pretty Little Chocolate-Covered Digestive Cookies

 Breaking Things Down

 Digestion is, after all, the process of converting input from the world around us into a form we can assimilate.
 Like food in our body, we have to break down the information we gather into simpler pieces that we can soak up and incorporate.
 That takes a certain amount of thoughtful attention, a space in which to settle and find balance.
-For me, it is accomplished in my own sweet thyme.
+For me, it is accomplished in My Own Sweet Thyme.

 Chocolate-Covered Digestive Cookies on a black wire rack